sequae92/FaceDetection/README.md

 # FaceDetection
-To detect faces from the FaceScrub dataset using Gaussian Mixture Models.
+To detect faces from the FaceScrub dataset using Gaussian Mixture Models, Factor-Analyser and t-distribution models.